amilars/about-me/README.md

 ## My Experience

 Throughout my career, I've had the opportunity to work on various web projects, managing their workflows and contributing to the overall project design.
+I also have in-depth knowledge of BPMN, which has allowed me to model and optimize complex business processes.
 During this time, I've developed a passion for research and analysis.
 My drive to solve problems through research is a key part of what I do.

 If you have any questions or would like to collaborate, please feel free to get in touch.
 I'm always eager to connect and explore new opportunities.